Lazy-Bing-Server/weschem/README.md

   **English** | [简体中文(Simplified Chinese)](https://github.com/ra1ny-yuki/weschem/blob/main/README_zh.md)

   A MCDR plugin to fetch WorldEdit Schematics in the other sub-server on the same server.

+  This branch is the **early preview branch** for this plugin, may include some unstable fuctions and annoying bugs.

 ## Requirement
 - [MCDReforged](https://github.com/Fallen-Breath/MCDReforged/) >= 1.0.0